-People of all ages, both sexes and all ethnic groups can develop Alopecia Areata.
-It often first appears during childhood and can be different for everyone who has it, and there is no way to predict the pattern of hair loss and regrowth that will be experienced or how severe or long lasting it will be.1
+People of all ages, both sexes, and all ethnic groups can develop Alopecia Areata.
+It often first appears during childhood and can be different for everyone who has it, and there is no way to predict the pattern of hair loss and regrowth that will be experienced or how severe or long-lasting it will be.

-Treatment of alopecia areata is dependent on age of patient as well as the extent and duration of scalp involvement.
+Treatment of alopecia areata is dependent on the age of the patient as well as the extent and duration of scalp involvement.
 Treatments include steroids, topical immunotherapy, topical minoxidil, anthralin, and immunosuppressants.
-Each case must be dealt with on a customized individual basis.5
+Each case must be dealt with on a customized individual basis.

 Localized Therapy For Alopecia